anderssandstrom/ecmc_multi_master_test/dtl_system/test_220517/readme.md

 7. Logged data (10 min maybe)

 ## Observations
-1. Ethelab was showing warnings on master 2 (etherlab master 2, DTL master 1) even when the ecmc system was not running.
+1. Etherlab was showing warnings on master 2 (etherlab master 2, DTL master 1) even when the ecmc system was not running.
 Strange...
 Could there be some error in that system?
 Maybe in the last slaves that was disabled?
 2. In general the logged data looked very very good.
 Howvere one spike at 600microns was found (but that is OK for this setup).
 But maybe this soike could be related to teh time when the sequencer IOC:s was started.

 ## Next steps if this tests fails